 Know Your Rights

-This is an access center for immigrant communities and providers to understand their rights and find local resources.
+This is an access center for immigrant communities and providers to understand their rights.
 These resources are designed to help individuals better understand their legal rights while providing access to important local services and support.
 You can also register for digital webinars in English and Spanish.

 Learn More

 This guide provides essential resources for professionals supporting immigrant youth and families, including shareable tools, training opportunities, and self-care strategies.
-It is designed to empower families, enhance professional practice, and sustain your own wellbeing.
+It is designed to empower families, enhance professional practice, and sustain wellbeing.

 explore Guide